 Don't worry, I promise not to spam you!

-- Need chicken fast?
-Just use a cooked rotisserie chicken from the grocery store.
-Otherwise, just bake breasts in the oven at 375°F for ~40 minutes or until the internal temp reaches 165°F. I like to brush the chicken breasts with oil and sprinkle with salt and pepper then bake.
+- Chicken: Use a cooked rotisserie chicken from the grocery store.
+Otherwise, just bake breasts in the oven at 375°F for ~40 minutes or until the internal temp reaches 165°F. I like to brush the chicken breasts with oil and sprinkle them with salt and pepper, then bake.

-- If your corn tortillas crack a little when rolling up it will be okay.
+- Rolling: If your corn tortillas crack a little when rolling up, it will be okay.
 No one will notice after they have baked and are covered in cheese!

 - Storage: Store any leftover enchiladas in the refrigerator for up to 5 days.

-- Reheating: To reheat you can either microwave, checking every 30 seconds until heating through, or reheat in the oven at the same baking temperature as cooking, but for less time.
+- Reheating: To reheat, you can either microwave, checking every 30 seconds until heated through, or reheat in the oven at the same baking temperature as cooking, but for less time.

 Yes.
 However, I find the enchiladas get really mushy if you do.
 I do recommend using small flour tortillas if you are going to use them.

-Enchiladas are great with served with chips and salsa, guacamole, rice, beans, or a simple salad.
-The enchiladas are really the star of the show so don’t worry too much about the sides!
+Enchiladas are great served with chips and pico de gallo or cilantro lime sauce, guacamole, rice, beans, or a simple salad.
+The enchiladas are really the star of the show, so don’t worry too much about the sides!

 Ingredients